DiegoVictor/meetapp-api/README.md

 > Was installed and configured the [`eslint`](https://eslint.org/) and [`prettier`](https://prettier.io/) to keep the code clean and patterned.

 ## Configuring
 The application use two databases: [Postgres](https://www.postgresql.org/) and [Redis](https://redis.io/).
+For the fastest setup is recommended to use [docker](https://www.docker.com), see below how to setup ever database.

 ### Redis
 Responsible to store data utilized by the mail queue.
-For the fastest setup is recommended to use [docker](https://www.docker.com), you can create a redis container like so:
+You can create a redis container like so:
 ```
 $ docker run --name meetapp-redis -d -p 6379:6379 redis:alpine
 ```